About Penang

 Booking Tips and Best Times for Deals

-- Book in Advance: Penang is a popular destination, especially during peak seasons like Chinese New Year and school holidays.
-Secure your accommodation early to get the best rates.
+- Book in Advance: Secure your preferred accommodation early, especially during peak travel seasons like Chinese New Year and school holidays.

-- Visit During Off-Peak Seasons: Consider visiting Penang during the shoulder seasons (March to June and September to November) for lower accommodation prices and fewer crowds.
+- Visit During Off-Peak Periods: Consider visiting Penang during the shoulder seasons (April-May, September-November) for better hotel rates and fewer crowds.

 Budget & Costs